 A MelodicLotus Pattern.
 Henna Design and application by Ranjana Patel (www.melodiclotus.com).

 at Dupont Circle

-Henna Application by Ranjana Patel (Melodic Lotus).
+Henna Application and Design by Ranjana Patel (Melodic Lotus).
 This photograph shows henna stain on Day 4 after henna was applied.